FraniukasSneideris/SQL---Unicorn-Companies-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/4e1de132-7961-47bf-bc20-8fa5aa5a943c)

+---

 ## Conclusion

+### Results
 Based on the analysis of unicorn data from 2019 to 2021, we can conclude that the **Fintech** industry has the highest number of unicorns, with an impressive average valuation that peaked in 2019 at 6.80 billion dollars.
 The **Internet Software & Services** and **E-commerce & Direct-to-Consumer** industries also show strong performances, with consistent unicorn creation across all three years.
 This information provides valuable insights for the investment firm to structure their future investment strategy.

+### Methodology
+While both SQL and Python are effective tools for conducting this type of analysis, **SQL stands out as faster and more user-friendly when it comes to structured data exploration and aggregation tasks**.
+Its declarative syntax allows for straightforward filtering, grouping, and sorting, making it ideal for concise and readable analysis.

+On the other hand, **Python (with pandas)** excels in scenarios that require **flexibility**, such as building automated ETL pipelines, performing complex transformations, or generating visualizations.
+Additionally, Python becomes particularly powerful when integrated with SQL (e.g., through tools like SQLite or SQLAlchemy), allowing analysts to combine the strengths of both languages in a seamless workflow.

+In summary, **SQL is the more efficient choice for quick, tabular insights**, while **Python provides scalability and customization** when working in a broader data pipeline or analytical environment.